 Make sure that you don’t budge on the condition that Accelerated Financial Solutions deletes the collection account.

 Even if they change the status to ‘paid’, it will still continue to affect your credit score and loan prospects.

-Once Accelerated Financial Solutions sends you the written terms, make your first payment on the debt.
+Once they send you the written terms, make your first payment on the debt.

 You should notice that their entry vanishes from your credit score after about a month.

 If it remains after 30 days, you need to call them up and remind them to uphold their end of the bargain.